Fair on the Square

 May 6-7, 2017 Collierville Town Square

-The Town of Collierville Environmental Commission with the help of the Engineering Division will set up a booth at the 2017 Fair on the Square.
-The booth will feature information on the Town's recycle program, a display of hazardous household waste, and various brouchures related to stormwater and water quality.
-A "spin" game will also be set up where the participant can answer an environmental question for a chance to spin the wheel and win a prize.
+The Town of Collierville Environmental Commission with the help of the Engineering Division set up a booth at the 2017 Fair on the Square.
+The booth featured information on the Town's recycle program, a display of hazardous household waste, and various brouchures related to stormwater and water quality.
+A "spin" game was also set up where participants answered an environmental question for a chance to spin the wheel and win a prize.

 TENNESSEE SMART YARDS WORKSHOP

 The Town of Collierville, along with the City of Germantown and the University of Tennessee Extension Service, hosted the annual Tennessee Smart Yards (TNSY) Workshop at the Collierville Chamber of Commerce.
 The workshop was an all day event that focused on teaching the participants about: 1) the overall land-water connection concept, 2) the nine principles that provide the foundation of the TNSY program, managing lawns and gardens, amending soils, and mulching, 3) efficiently managing rainwater, 4) how to put it all together into a design that meets their needs.
 Speakers included Robbie Hanks (Town of Collierville), Tim Bierdz (City of Germantown), Chris Cooper (UT Extension), and guest speaker and Master Gardener, Joellen Dimond .

 The homeowners also recieved handbooks, guides, rain gauges, magnifying glasses and other items that will help achieve their Smart Yard.
 Snacks and lunch were also provided.